Adame History, Family Crest & Coats of Arms

 Jean Adam, born in 1636, travelled from France to Lauzon in Quebec, Canada in the 17th century.
 After settling in Quebec he married Marie Mezeray, daughter of René and Nicole.
 They remained together in Quebec until Jean passed away at Beaumont on 3rd September 1711.

-Important Dates for the Adame family
+Early History of the Adame family

 This web page shows only a small excerpt of our Adame research.
 Another 243 words (17 lines of text) covering the years 1600, 1705, 1754, 1791, 1792, and 1793 are included under the topic Early Adame History in all our PDF Extended History products and printed products wherever possible.